Why "good manager instincts" misfire, and how the software fixes it

 My motivators are Autonomy, Competition, Altruism.
 Hers are Feedback and Status.
 What I heard as hedging was actually a safety behavior, checking whether she was about to do something wrong, before it was too late to correct.

 There is a name in instrument flying for the illusion where the cockpit reads true while the aircraft is in fact pointed at the ground: the somatogravic illusion.
 The dials are honest.
 The body feels level.
 The horizon turns out to have been somewhere else the whole time.
-A motivational profile gap produces something close to the same effect on the way one person reads another.
+Managing people works the same way.
+You feel certain you are reading it right.
+You are not.
 A note from instrument flying

 TalkCoach reframed the request.
-The fix was to ask her for concrete proposals she owned, framed so a wrong decision was something we would fix together with her authorship intact.
+The fix was to ask her for concrete proposals she owned, framed so a wrong decision was something we would fix together, and the idea was still hers.
 I used the script almost verbatim in our next 1-on-1.
 Her change was immediate.

 A misread direct report does not announce that they have checked out.
 They stay, and their best work walks out the door.
 1-on-1 coaching software that cannot see motivators cannot see the misread.